 Safety Data Sheets (SDS) provide information about chemicals used in the workplace, including information describing the protocol to follow for chemical spills on the floor or on someone's skin.
 An SDS is on file for each hazardous chemical known to be present in the WLHSDM.
-SDS's are available in the decontaminated side of Sterilization area.
+SDS's are available in the OHC Dispensary.
 The SDS provides the following information: